-Case study 1
+Case study 1 conducted September 2012

 Agency for Accelerated Regional Development (AFARD) West Nile initiative

 AFARD is a rights based organisation funded primarily by Gorta Ireland that works with 82 beneficiary organisations.
 It aims to empower rural marginalised communities in the West Nile region to transform their energies for the attainment of secure and self-sustaining livelihoods.